 Although Thrower was not drafted in 1953, he was offered one-year contract with the Chicago (Illinois) Bears to play as a quarterback.
 He accepted and broke a major racial barrier in the National Football League when on October 18th, 1953, he was called in as a substitute quarterback in a game against the San Francisco (California) 49ers.
 With that game he became the first African-American quarterback to play in the NFL.
 The Bears won the game 35-28, and Thrower threw for 27 yards.

 Willie Thrower played only one more game in the 1953 season and was cut by the Bears at the end of the year.
 Nonetheless his achievement stood.
 It would be another 15 years before another African American quarterback, Marlin Briscoe, would play for the Denver (Colorado) Broncos in 1968.
 Following his brief NFL career, Thrower went to the Canadian Football League where he played for the Winnipeg Blue Bombers and a semi-pro team in Toronto.
 He retired early from the semi-pro team at the age of 27 because of a shoulder injury.

-After his retirement, Thrower became a social worker in New York City, New York.
+After his retirement, Thrower, a member of Alpha Phi Alpha Fraternity, became a social worker in New York City, New York.
 He eventually returned to his hometown of New Kensington, Pennsylvania in 1969, and opened two taverns.
 On February 20th, 2002, William “Willie the Pro” Thrower died of a heart attack, leaving behind a wife, Mary, and two children.
+He was 71.
 Although his football stats were not Hall of Fame status, his achievement on the field helped set the stage for a new generation of African American quarterbacks.